 - Tow trailers

 Improperly loaded cargo can also unbalance a large truck as the cargo shifts around inside it.
 Because of this imbalance, trucks are at a greater risk of rolling over if gusts of wind hit them.
 Semi-trucks can also jackknife or spin around if the driver tries to make a sudden turn with imbalanced cargo.

 To win your lawsuit, you’ll need evidence to convince a jury that the trucker was negligent.
 Truckers are unlikely to admit that they did drugs, sped, or carelessly secured cargo, so you’ll need a skilled traffic accident lawyer who knows how to ferret out the necessary evidence.
 For example, your lawyer will know how to subpoena telephone records to uncover whether the driver talked on the phone or sent a text message when the accident took place.
 Your traffic accident lawyer can also question the truck driver under oath in a deposition.
 A lawyer can also request medical records that might show a pattern of drug or alcohol addiction.
 All of this persuasive evidence could prove that a trucker’s negligence behind the wheel caused your accident.

 If a negligent truck driver injured you or your loved ones, the law might entitle you to compensation.
-The team at Stewart J. Guss, Injury Accident Lawyers, has helped countless innocent victims get the compensation they deserve so they can begin repairing their lives.
-Contact us today for a free, no-risk consultation with one of our attorneys at 800-898-4877.
+The team at Stewart J. Guss, Injury Accident Lawyers, has helped countless innocent victims get the compensation they deserve, so they can begin repairing their lives.
+Contact us today for a free, no-risk consultation with one of our Houston truck accident attorneys at 866-497-2616.
 We don’t charge you any fees upfront, and we don’t get paid until you get paid.